MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/optimize-sql-data-access.md

 |Time, Date, DateTime|'1753.01.01'|

 > [!NOTE]
-> Blobs don't get default constraints, but they allowed to be null.
+> Blobs don't get default constraints, but they are allowed to be null.

 ## See Also